FREQUENTLY ASKED QUESTIONS

 sites.
 The effects can last from 6-12 months depending on the site of injections.
 The procedure when used for underarm sweating has been approved by the FDA, thus giving new hope for people who after failing to respond to topical treatments were compelled to face surgery.*

-Dr. Vafa identifies the hyperactive sweat area or areas with Minor’s Starch Iodine test and then, 10 to 15 sites, approximately 2 cm apart, are injected into each axilla.
+Our doctors identify the hyperactive sweat area or areas with Minor’s Starch Iodine test and then, 10 to 15 sites, approximately 2 cm apart, are injected into each axilla.
 The whole procedure may take 20-30 minutes including the Botox preparation.*

 50 units of Botox are usually needed for each axilla.
 The number of units required may vary depending on the individual patient.
 Visible results are usually seen in just a few days.*